splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

    podman rm -f my_running_container

-Private runners on Podman for MacOS or Windows NEW
+Private runners on Podman for MacOS or Windows
 --------------------------------------------------------------

 .. _install-a-private-runner-8: